NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 ## Introduction

 This guide will detail the process of developing applications for the GDC Portal Version 2.0.
+It describes the structure of the GDC Portal, how to use the GDC Portal API, and how to develop applications for the GDC Portal.

+The GDC Portal is designed to support the development of applications that allow for analysis, visualization, and refinement of cohorts.
+The GDC Portal is built on top of the [GDC API](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/), which provides access to the GDC data.
+The GDC Portal provides a framework for developing applications that can be used to analyze and visualize data from the GDC.

 ## Table of Contents